armory/documentation/_user_guides/kubernetes-v2.md

 ### Configuring Deployment Manifest Delivery

-Next we'll configure the stage to deploy the [deployment.yml](https://github.com/Armory/spinnaker-k8s-v2-example/blob/master/deployment.yml) manifest.
+Next we'll configure a new `Deploy (Manifest)` stage to deploy the [deployment.yml](https://github.com/Armory/spinnaker-k8s-v2-example/blob/master/deployment.yml) manifest.
 This manifest references our config-map as a volume and it's source will be replaced by the versioned artifact deployed in the previous step: `k8-v2-config-map-v001`.
 So if our `deployment.yml` contains the following:
 ```
 volumes:
   - name: k8-config